 Disney Unveils Magical New Details About the Wish Cruise Ship

-When the Disney Wish sails its maiden voyage in summer 2022, it will give new meaning to Disney Cruise Line's long-standing tradition of creating magical vacations at sea.
+When the Disney Wish sails its maiden voyage this summer, it will give new meaning to Disney Cruise Line's long-standing tradition of creating magical vacations at sea.
 Disney has already shared quite a few exciting details about the magic that awaits on board, and Travel + Leisure recently got a behind-the-scenes look from the Walt Disney Imagineers who are making this "wish" come true.
 Here's what we learned about the Disney Wish.

 Related: More Disney Cruise Line tips

 Every Space and Experience on the Ship Is Rooted in Disney Storytelling

 Disney began telling enchanting animated stories nearly 100 years ago.
 And since Disneyland's grand opening in 1955, they've been challenging themselves to find new and creative ways to take those classic stories from the big screen and bring them to life.

 For the Disney Wish, Walt Disney Imagineers are doing just that in never-before-seen ways, while also keeping the ship's theme of enchantment front of mind.
 "Enchantment is about unlocking the wonder in everything we do and experience," Laura Cabo, portfolio creative executive at Walt Disney Imagineering, said in a press release.